obonaventure/cnp3/book/network/network.rst

    Flooding : example

-Flooding allows LSPs to be distributed to all routers inside the network without using the routing tables of the routers.
-In the example above, the LSP sent by router `E` will likely be sent twice on some links in the network.
-For example, routers `B` and `C` will receive `E`'s LSP at almost the same time and will forward it over the `B-C` link.
+Flooding allows LSPs to be distributed to all routers inside the network without relying on routing tables.
+In the example above, the LSP sent by router `E` is likely sent twice on some links in the network.
+For example, routers `B` and `C` receive `E`'s LSP at almost the same time and forward it over the `B-C` link.
 To avoid sending the same LSP twice on each link, a possible solution is to slightly change the pseudo-code above so that a router waits for some random time before forwarding a LSP on each link.
-The drawback of this solution is that the delay to flood a LSP to all routers in the network will increase.
+The drawback of this solution is that the delay to flood a LSP to all routers in the network increases.
+In practice, routers flood immediately the LSPs that contain new information (e.g. addition or removal of a link) and delay the flooding of refresh LSPs (i.e. LSPs that contain exactly the same information as the previous LSP originated by this router) [FFEB2005]_.

 To ensure that all routers receive all LSPs even when there are transmissions errors, link state routing protocols use `reliable flooding`.
 With `reliable flooding`, routers use acknowledgements and if necessary retransmissions to ensure that all link state packets are successfully transferred to all neighboring routers.
 Thanks to reliable flooding, all routers store in their LSDB the most recent LSP sent by each router in the network.
 By combining the received LSPs with its own LSP, each router can compute the entire network topology.